Icinga/icingadb/cmd/ido2icingadb/README.md

 ### Avoid duplicate events (optional)

+The easiest option has already been mentioned in the _Input time range_ section.

-The easiest option is to both enable Icinga DB and disable IDO within one Icinga 2 reload.
+Another option is to both enable Icinga DB and disable IDO within one Icinga 2 reload.

-But if this doesn't work on first try, you'll lose history.
+But if the latter doesn't work on first try, you'll lose history.
 Not to lose any data consider everything done above just a test.
 Reset Icinga DB and re-migrate as follows: